Christian monasticism before 451: Basil

-Basil the Great before embracing the monastic state made a careful study of monasticism in Egypt, Palestine, Coelesyria, and Mesopotamia.
+Basil the Great made a careful study of monasticism in Egypt, Palestine, Coelesyria and Mesopotamia before embracing the monastic life.
 The result was a decided preference for the cenobitic life.
 He founded several monasteries in Pontus, over one of which he himself for a time presided, and very soon monasteries, modelled after his, spread over the East.

 His monks assembled together for "psalmody" and "genuflexions" seven times a day, in accordance with the Psalmist's "Septies in die laudem dixi tibi" (Ps. cxviii,164): at midnight ("Media nocte surgebam" - Ibid.,62), at evening, morning and midday (Ps. lv,18), at the third hour, the hour of Pentecost, and at the ninth, the sacred hour of the Passion.
 To complete the tale of seven, the midday prayer was divided into two parts separated by the community meal (Sermo "Asceticus", Benedictine edition, II,321).

 Basil's monastic ideal is set forth in a collection of his writings known as the "Asceticon", or "Ascetica", the most important of which are the "Regulae fusius tractatae", a series of answers to questions, fifty-five in number, and the "Regulae brevius tractatae", in which three hundred and thirteen questions are briefly replied to.
 It must not be supposed that the "Regulae" form a rule, though it would be possible to go a good way towards constituting one out of them.
 They are answers to questions which would naturally arise among persons already in possession of a framework of customs or traditions.
 Sometimes they treat of practical questions, but as often as not they deal with matters concerning the spiritual life.

-Basil did not draw up a rule, but gave a model or pattern; and was not the founder of a religious order.
-No Eastern, except Pachomius, ever was.
-An order, as we understand the term, is a purely Western Christian product.
-"It is not enough", says a writer who certainly does not underrate Basil's influence, "to affirm that the Basilian Order is a myth.
+Basil did not draw up a rule but gave a model or pattern.
+He was not the founder of a religious order; no Eastern (except Pachomius) ever was.
+An order, as we now understand the term, is a purely Western Christian product.
+"It is not enough", says Pargoire, "to affirm that the Basilian Order is a myth.
 One must go farther and give up calling the Byzantine monks Basilians.
 Those most concerned have never taken this title, and no Eastern writer that I know of has ever bestowed it upon them" (Pargoire in "Dict. d'Archeologie chretienne", s.v.
-"Basile").
-In a word, every monastery is an order of its own.
-With Basil Eastern monasticism reached its final stage – communities of monks leading the contemplative life and devoting themselves wholly to prayer and work.
+"Basile”), ie, every monastery is an order of its own.
+With Basil Eastern monasticism reached its final stage - communities of monks leading the contemplative life and devoting themselves wholly to prayer and work.
 The cenobitical life steadily became the normal form of the religious calling, and the eremitical one the exceptional form, requiring a long previous training.